Alaska on a Budget: How to Explore Without Breaking the Bank

 Restaurant Strategies

-Lunch instead of dinner: Many restaurants have lunch specials at 30–40% less than dinner prices
+Lunch instead of dinner: 30–40% less than dinner prices

 Estimated costs: